Sustainable Steel Making: Hydrogen Plasma Reduction of Iron Ore

 Iron- and steelmaking is the largest single industrial CO 2 emitter, accounting for 6.5% of all CO 2 emis- sions on the planet.
 This fact challenges the current technologies to achieve carbon-lean steel production and to align with the requirement of a drastic reduction of 80% in all CO 2 emissions by around 2050.
 Thus, alternative reduction technologies have to be implemented for extracting iron from its ores.
 The hydrogen-based direct reduction has been explored as a sustainable route to mitigate CO 2 emissions, where the reduction kinetics of the intermediate oxide product Fe x O (wüstite) into iron is the rate- limiting step of the process.
 The total reaction has an endothermic net energy balance.
 Reduction based on a hydrogen plasma may offer an attractive alternative.
 Here, we present a study about the reduction of hematite using hydrogen plasma.
 The evolution of both, chemical composition and phase transforma- tions was investigated in several intermediate states.
 We found that hematite reduction kinetics depends on the balance between the initial input mass and the arc power.
 For an optimized input mass-arc power ratio, complete reduction was obtained within 15 min of exposure to the hydrogen plasma.
 In such a process, the wüstite reduction is also the rate-limiting step towards complete reduction.
 Nonetheless, the reduction reaction is exothermic, and its rates are comparable with those found in hydrogen-based direct reduction.
 Micro- and nanoscale chemical and microstructure analysis revealed that the gangue elements partition to the remaining oxide regions, probed by energy dispersive spectroscopy (EDS) and atom probe tomography (APT).
 Si-enrichment was observed in the interdendritic fayalite domains, at the wüstite/iron hetero-interfaces and in the oxide particles inside iron.
 With proceeding reduction, however, such elements are gradually removed from the samples so that the final iron product is nearly free of gangue-related impurities.
 Our findings provide microstructural and atomic-scale insights into the com- position and phase transformations occurring during iron ore reduction by hydrogen plasma, propelling better understanding of the underlying thermodynamics and kinetic barriers of this essential process.

-What is the sustainable challenge associated with iron making?
+What is the challenge associated with green iron making?

 Annually, 2.6 billion tons of iron ore (mostly hematite) are converted into steel by the integrated blast furnace (BF) and basic oxygen furnace (BOF) route, accounting for approximately 70% of the global steel production.
 The remaining 30% is realized by melting steel scraps and directly reduced iron (the latter is also referred to as sponge iron) in electric arc furnaces (EAF).
 On av- erage, about 2.1 tons of CO 2 are produced per ton of crude steel .
 This number corresponds to about 6.5% of all CO 2 emissions on the planet and makes iron- and steelmaking the largest in- dustrial individual emitter of CO 2.
 To mitigate global warming, a drastic reduction of 80% in all CO 2 emissions is targeted until 2050.
 Thus, disruptive technology changes in iron ore reduction must be urgently implemented, already within the next years.